skojaku/pandas-alluvial-diagram/README.md

-# pandas-alluvial-diagram

-A python library for drawing alluvial diagram
+# A python library for drawing alluvial diagram

 # Installation